 John Stringer Prize

 In previous years, a Prize of $12,500 has been raised for the recipient of the John Stringer Prize.
-It is hoped that, with the support of your tax deductible* donations, this amount may be exceeded in 2020.
-The more lucrative the Prize, the stronger its impact in bolstering and celebrating Western Australian visual art. *Please note that donations via Australian Cultural Fund are tax deductible but donations via bank deposit are not.
+It is hoped that, with the support of your tax deductible donations, this amount may be exceeded in 2023.
+The more lucrative the Prize, the stronger its impact in bolstering and celebrating Western Australian visual art.

 Entry to the John Stringer Prize is by invitation only and in 2023 finalists are Angelina Boona Karadada, Ilona McGuire, Andrew Nicholls, Amy Perejuan-Capone, Stuart Scambler and Corban Clause Williams.